LulububuSoftwareGmbH/boltredirector/readme.md

 ## Defining Redirects

 Once you're all up and running, defining your 301-redirects is simple.
-Each redirect is stored the extension's configuration file (stored at `/app/config/extensions/boltredirector.foundrycode.yml`), under the `redirects` section.
+Each redirect is stored the extension's configuration file (stored at `/app/config/extensions/boltredirector.foundrycode.yml`, or accessible via 'Config' in the backend), under the `redirects` section.
 The syntax is as follows:

     name:
         from: '<old-location>'